oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Affinity Mask
 ~~~~~~~~~~~~~

-The affinity mask allows an application or tool to restrict which devices (and sub-devices) are visible to 3rd-party libraries or applications in another process, respectively.
+The affinity mask allows an application or tool to restrict which devices, and sub-devices, are visible to 3rd-party libraries or applications in another process, respectively.
 The affinity mask affects the number of handles returned from ::${x}DeviceGet and ::${x}DeviceGetSubDevices.
 The affinity mask is specified via an environment variable as a string of hexadecimal values.
 The value is specific to system configuration; e.g., the number of devices and the number of sub-devices for each device.
 The value is specific to the order in which devices are reported by the driver; i.e., the first device maps to bit 0, the second device to bit 1, and so forth.

+The order of the devices reported by the ::${x}DeviceGet can be forced to be consistent by setting the
 ## --validate=off
-The order of the devices reported by the ::${x}DeviceGet can be forced to be consistent by setting the `${X}_ENABLE_PCI_ID_DEVICE_ORDER` environment variable.
+`${X}_ENABLE_PCI_ID_DEVICE_ORDER` environment variable.
 ## --validate=on

-## --validate=off
 The following examples demonstrate proper usage:
-## --validate=on

 - "" (empty string) = disabled; i.e. all devices and sub-devices are reported.
 This is the default value.
 - Two devices, each with four sub-devices